Operationalization of Machine Learning Models – From the “Jupyter Notebook” to Productive Deployment

 Summary

-The MLOps approach is best practice for the operationalization of machine learning models.
-This approach meets the requirements for continuous integration as well as continuous training and deployment.
-A central step is the transfer of the code for training a model into a machine learning pipeline.
+The MLOps approach represents the best practice for operationalizing machine learning models.
+This approach meets the requirements for continuous integration, continuous training, and continuous deployment.
+A central step in this process is the transition of the model training code into a machine learning pipeline.

-MLOps pipelines must then be defined to automate the execution and publication of the machine learning pipeline and to automate the productive implementation of the model.
-Further operationalization steps include setting up monitoring and an authentication method for the productive machine learning model.
-The final phase of operationalization involves making the results available to the end user and embedding the results in decision-making processes.
+Subsequently, MLOps pipelines must be defined to automate the execution and publication of the machine learning pipeline, as well as to automate the model's production deployment.
+Further operationalization steps include establishing monitoring and an authentication method for the production machine learning model.
+The provision of results to the end-user or the embedding of results into decision-making processes constitutes the final phase of operationalization.

 Author: Alexandros Xiagakis